 For anyone going out trekking or camping, a whistle is a must-have.
 Using this super-simple and super-cheap item can help other people find you when you’re stuck and need help.
 One of the best things about this almost weightless object is that it can be easily built into other pieces of hiking gear, like the straps of your backpack.

-Another life-saving wild camping piece of gear is the signal mirror.
+Another life-saving wild camping piece of equipment is the signal mirror.
 As its name suggests, this is a very simple item that you can use to communicate with people over long distances by using Morse Code (short and long flashes).
 These can be seen even from rescue helicopters and airplanes.

 Depending on the area you’re planning to wild camp in, you may want to pack a bear spray, too.
 Obviously, avoiding these beasts altogether is the best idea – always stay in groups and try to make as little noise as possible if you notice a bear around.
 However, if all of this fails, your last line of defense will be to use the bear spray mentioned above.
 For more effective use, do not carry this item inside your backpack – carry it on your belt instead.